 A live crib wall is a box-like, interlocking arrangement of untreated logs or timbers (see Figure 2.6).
 The structure is filled with suitable growing soil and layers of live branch cuttings are rooted inside the structure.
 The live cuttings will become established and eventually take over the structural components.
 A crib wall is effective on shorelines where high wave energy exists and a more vertical structure is needed.
 Also, crib walls can be effective in correcting an undercut in the shoreline and protecting the toe of a bank.
 It is especially useful when space is limited or a small area needs to be stabilized.
 A crib wall provides immediate protection from shoreline erosion due to structural components and provides long-term protection when the vegetation becomes established.
 The construction of a crib wall can be complex and expensive.
 Consult the following resources for further information: USDA’s Engineering Field Handbook Chapter 16: Streambank and Shoreline Protection or Gray’s Biotechnical and Soil Bioengineering Slope Stabilization.

 Reed clumps consist of root divisions wrapped in natural geotextile fabric, placed in trenches, and then staked down (see Figure 2.7).
 They are typically installed at the waters edge.
 The root mat binds soil particles and removes excess moisture through transpiration.
 Reed clumps offer immediate protection from shoreline erosion and reduce erosion at the base of the shore.
 Reed clumps are useful on shore sites where rapid repair of spot damage is required.
 Often, a breakwater system is installed to protect the shoreline and vegetation until the plants can become established.
 Reed clumps are relatively inexpensive.
 They can grow and survive in fluctuating water levels and enhance natural vegetation growth.
-Wetland vegetation that can be obtained in balled and burlapped, containers, bare root, and plug forms are suitable for reed clumps.
+Wetland vegetation that can be obtained in the form of ball-and-burlap, bare root, plug or containers are suitable for reed clumps.

 Coconut fiber rolls (see Figure 2.8) and hay bales (see Figure 2.9) can be used to provide quiet water for the establishment of vegetation.
 The rolls and bales are used as breakwaters in order to reduce the energy of the water reaching the shore.
 Coconut fiber rolls are cylindrical rolls made of coconut fibers bound together and are typically found in 12-inch diameters.
 The coconut fiber roll or hay bales are effective in lakes that have a fluctuating water table because it can still protect the shoreline during high and low water levels.
 The fiber roll can also be molded to fit the curvature of the shore, but prefabricated materials can be expensive.
 Hay bales offer a more economical solution and are just as effective in the short term.
 The hay bales are staked down in shallow water, 8 to 10 inches deep, and become water logged and immobile in a very short period.
 When purchasing hay bales for shoreline protection, be sure the hay bales are bound tightly or wrapped in fabric to provide a more efficient breakwater system.
 During the installation of a breakwater system, allow breaks and holes in the structure to allow fish to enter the quiet water area.
 Fish consume the mosquito larvae, which will grow in the quiet water, thus controlling the mosquito population.
 Other mosquito control may become necessary if natural means are not sufficient manage the population.
 Several different species of plants can be established within the quiet area, such as bulrushes, soft rushes, and other aquatic plants.
 The coconut fiber rolls last about six to 10 years while the hay bales last about two to three years -- which is long enough to establish a wetland community.